 - If your little one seems to be sleeping less due to discomfort, you should also seek the advice of your pediatrician.

 - If your little one cries a lot after feedings, it could be a sign of severe reflux.

 - If your baby has difficulty eating, has poor weight gain, or refuses to breastfeed, you should get help.

-- If Baby is spitting blood or green liquid, it could be a sign of something much more serious.
+- If your baby is spitting blood or green liquid, it could signify something more severe.

 Spit-up is my new favorite accessory.
 No outfit is complete without it!